data-integrations/database-plugins/mysql-plugin/docs/Mysql-batchsource.md

 Description
 -----------
-Reads from a Mysql using a configurable SQL query.
+Reads from a MySQL instance using a configurable SQL query.
 Outputs one record for each row returned by the query.